Eggs

 Why these picks

-egg is being matched for vegan because swaps that remove animal products while preserving the original role.
-The ranking favors substitutes that preserve binder, emulsifier, lift with verified adjustment notes.
+Swaps that remove animal products while preserving the original role.
+The ranking favors substitutes for egg that preserve binder, emulsifier, lift, with verified adjustment notes.

 Vegan swaps can remove fat, protein, or egg binding at the same time; check the role being replaced.